-- Climate risk is investment risk, and the narrowing window for governments to reach net-zero goals means that investors need to start adapting their portfolios today. - The full consequences of the tectonic shift to sustainability are not yet in market prices, in our view.
-The path is unlikely to be a smooth one and we see this creating opportunities across investment horizons. - Certain commodities, such as copper and lithium, will likely see increased demand from the drive to net zero.
-Yet we think it's important to distinguish between near-term price drivers of some commodities notably the economic restart and the long-term transition that will matter to prices. - Climate risk is investment risk, and we also see it as a historic investment opportunity.
-Our long-run return assumptions now reflect the impact of climate change and use sectors as the relevant unit of investment analysis. - Tactical implication: We are overweight the tech sector as we believe it is better positioned for the green transition. - Strategic implication: We like DM equities and the tech sector as a way to play the climate transition.
+- Climate risk is investment risk, and the narrowing window for governments to reach net-zero goals means that investors need to start adapting their portfolios today.
+The net-zero journey is not just a 2050 story, it's a now story. - Sustainability cuts across multiple dimensions: the outlook for inflation, geopolitics and policy.
+The green transition comes with costs, yet the economic outlook is unambiguously brighter than a scenario of no climate action. - Risks around a disorderly transition are high particularly if execution fails to match governments' ambitions to cut emissions.
+Policy remains the main tool.
+Some carbon-heavy companies already are changing their business models, independent of regulatory and political outcomes, creating potential investment opportunities. - We see sustainability-driven repricing as having just begun with accelerating flows into ESG products a big driver.
+We expect sizeable dispersion in repricing returns.
+How the repricing evolves will be key in coming years. - Certain commodities, such as copper and lithium, will likely see increased demand from the drive to net zero.
+Yet we think it's important to distinguish between near-term price drivers of some commodities notably the economic restart and the long-term transition that will matter to prices. - Tactical implication: We are overweight the tech sector as we believe it is better positioned for the green transition. - Strategic implication: We like DM equities and the tech sector as a way to play the climate transition.